SoK: Security Below the OS -- A Security Analysis of UEFI: Background

-\textbf{Platform Key and Signature Database:} UEFI firmware provides native support for cryptographic keys, including the PK and KEK.
-These keys play a vital role in verifying the integrity and authenticity of various boot components~\cite{wilkins2013uefi}.
-The PK holds the highest level of significance, as it serves as a root of trust within the system.
-On the other hand, KEKs facilitate the management of other keys within the UEFI environment~\cite{uefipassword_securekeys}.
-In addition to these cryptographic keys, UEFI firmware maintains a signature database that houses certificates and hashes of trusted boot components~\cite{wilkins2013uefi}.
-These databases serve as a reference for validating the authenticity and integrity of boot loaders, drivers, and firmware updates.
+UEFI firmware provides native support for cryptographic keys, including PK and KEK.
+These keys play a vital role in verifying the integrity and authenticity of boot components~\cite{wilkins2013uefi}.
+The PK holds the highest significance, serving as a root of trust within the system.
+KEKs facilitate the management of other keys within the UEFI environment~\cite{UEFIvarPkKekDbDbx}.
+UEFI firmware also maintains a signature database that houses certificates and hashes of trusted boot components~\cite{wilkins2013uefi}.
+These databases serve as references for validating the authenticity and integrity of boot loaders, drivers, and firmware updates.